Duxter7/GA-English-Notes/IT English 5 (B1).md

 Emergency

-I spend my time on
+I spend my time on other things